Ana S.

 “The other day my husband came by to visit and found me in a deep sleep in the living room,” Angela says.
 “My mother was teetering on the edge of her recliner right next to me.
 I had no idea.
 She could have fallen and broken her hip.
 That’s my greatest fear.”

 “I could use more help but I don’t want to ask for it.
-I feel intimidated or like I’m overreaching because I know there’s so much need in the community,” says Angela, who works for an organization that supports senior citizens.
+I feel intimidated or like I’m overreaching because I know there’s so much need in the community,” says Angela, who works for an organization that supports senior citizens.“When I think about the elderly in our community who don’t have children to help them, who can’t advocate for themselves and don’t even know where to get help,

-I feel so sorry and frightened for them.
+I feel so sorry and frightened for them.”

-• “When I think about the elderly in our community who don’t have children to help them, some of them who can’t advocate for themselves and don’t even know where to get help, I feel so sorry and frightened for them,” Angela says.
+“When I think about the elderly in our community who don’t have children to help them, some of them who can’t advocate for themselves and don’t even know where to get help, I feel so sorry and frightened for them,” Angela says.

 Angela should not have to feel conflicted about seeking the help she and her mother need.
 Home and community based services save the state money, and allow for individuals with serious care needs to maintain dignity, and be close to their loved ones.
 Florida needs more resources for these services, so more people can benefit, and are able to receive the appropriate level of care.
 More state resources mean caregivers can spend their time caring for their loved ones, rather than battling a bureaucracy that often feels stacked against them.